 His name was Dharam Das, and he was from Delhi.

 Dharam Das stood before the Guru and said in a humble voice, "O, my true King…My guru, I offer my head to you, please take it, it is yours."
 This pleased the Guru…for eyes softened seeing the devotion in Dharam Das’s eyes ..He put his arm around him and gently turned him around and took him inside the tent.
-This time again, the crowd heard a a gentle chant of Waheguru!...... and then….again their was a loud thud.
+This time again, the crowd heard a gentle chant of Waheguru!...... and then….again there was a loud thud.
 Everyone gasped.
 They were sure that Dharam Das, too, had been put to death.

 Again the Guru emerged from the tent with a sword unsheathed and swathed in blood.
-His expression was graver than ever ….and he looked far into the crowded congregation ….again he demanded from the crowd, "Come, come my Sikhs, who comes next.
+His expression was graver than ever ….and he looked far into the crowded congregation ….again he demanded from the crowd, "Come, come to my Sikhs, who comes next.
 I still want some more.
 Now I want a third head.
 I want a Sikh who has faith in me."

-In the mean time another Sikh named Mohkam Chand had reached the Guru on the platform.
+In the meantime, another Sikh named Mohkam Chand had reached the Guru on the platform.
 He was from Dwarka.

-With folded hands he requested the Guru to accept his head.
-The Guru did not wait or waste a minute, and did the same as he had done with the other two.
+With folded hands, he requested the Guru to accept his head.
+The Guru did not wait or waste a minute and did the same as he had done with the other two.